navid1982/navid1982/README.md

 - 👋 Hi, I’m Navid
-- 👀 I’m interested in Android Development with Java, Kotlin and also AWS Cloud Architecture and Development.
+- 👀 I’m interested in Java, AWS CloudDevOps and AWS Cloud Architecture.
 - 💞️ I’m looking to collaborate on AWS Cloud projects.
 - 📫 How to reach me : This is my email address : navid_ghanian@yahoo.com